Categories

 On October 15th , the Telephone Film will screen across the country in celebration of White Cane Awareness Day.

 After the screening, there will be a pre-recorded conversation with the filmmakers that will be streamed to all organizations involved in the celebration.
-Stay tuned for more info!
+Visit the link on the Telephone Film website for more info!

 And returning in February 2026 for eight consecutive Saturdays from 4 PM to 6 PM: